-- Repurposing wood from pallet crates that the firewood is delivered in, transforming them into compost bins for the kitchen garden.
-The next stage is for Lainston House to produce their own compost, eliminating the need to source it from elsewhere and at the same time being able to use up green waste from the kitchens which stops it from going to landfill.
+- Repurposing the pallet crates in which firewood is delivered to make compost bins for the kitchen garden.
+The next stage will be for Lainston House to produce their own compost, eliminating the need to source it from elsewhere and at the same time being able to use up green waste from the kitchens and stop it from going to landfill.

-Holding the fort as the only plastic free zero waste shop locally; Earthian strive to not just help customers reduce waste at home, but also to be a zero-landfill business.
+Holding the fort as the only plastic free zero waste shop locally, Earthian strives to not just help customers reduce waste at home, but also to be a zero-landfill business.

-Earthian Zero Waste Shop use Zedify to deliver their products in a planet saving way via e-cargo bikes.
+Earthian Zero Waste Shop uses Zedify to deliver their products in a planet saving way via e-cargo bikes.

 Independent Business Case Studies

 Having sold books in Winchester since 1729, P&G Wells is the oldest shop in the city, holding local authors close to its heart.
 This has been the root of the business since Jane Austen spent the last few weeks of her life just two doors away.